RobRendell/gTove/README.md

 * Show explicit "back" navigation icon in file browser when in sub-directories (navigating using the breadcrumbs is awkward on touchscreens).
 * Make "Refresh" button in file browser remove files/folders that are no longer present.
+* Add top-level button to mini browser, "Pick All Here", to place one of each mini in the current directory on the tabletop.

 ## Plans/TODO